siffletdata/terraform-provider-sifflet/docs/resources/datasource.md

 page_title: "sifflet_datasource Resource - terraform-provider-sifflet"
 subcategory: ""
 description: |-
   Create a Sifflet data source.
 Deprecated: this resource relies on unstable APIs that may change in the future, and doesn't support all Sifflet source types.
 Use the sifflet_source resource instead.
+You can use a move block to migrate your current resources to sifflet_source.
 ---

 # sifflet_datasource (Resource)

 Create a Sifflet data source. **Deprecated: this resource relies on unstable APIs that may change in the future, and doesn't support all Sifflet source types.
 Use the `sifflet_source` resource instead**.
+You can use a `move` block to migrate your current resources to `sifflet_source`.

 ## Example Usage